ANNarchy/ANNarchy/docs/intro/Installation.rst

 * pyqtgraph >= 0.9.8 (to visualize some of the provided examples)
 * matplotlib >= 1.3.0 (for the rest of the visualizations)
 * lxml >= 3.0 (to save the networks in .xml format)

 To use the CUDA backend:

-* the CUDA-SDK is available on the official `website <https://developer.nvidia.com/cuda-downloads>`_ (we recommend to use at least a SDK version > 6.x)
+* the CUDA-SDK is available on the official `website <https://developer.nvidia.com/cuda-downloads>`_ (we recommend to use at least a SDK version > 6.x).
+For further details on installation etc., please consider the corresponding Quickstart guides ( `Quickstart_8.0 <https://developer.nvidia.com/compute/cuda/8.0/prod/docs/sidebar/CUDA_Quick_Start_Guide-pdf>`_ for the current SDK 8.x).

 The version requirement on Sympy is rather new and may not be available on all distributions.
 The Python packages would benefit strongly from being installed using ``easy_install`` (provided by setuptools) or ``pip`` (to be installed through ``setuptools``)::

     sudo easy_install pip